UL All-weather Coat

-- Fold it in half, align with the edge of the pocket.
+- Fold it in half, and align with the edge of the pocket.

-- Fold the left side to the edge of the pocket.
+- Fold the left side to make the width slightly narrower than the pocket.

-- Fold the bottom of the body up to meet the bottom edge of the pocket.
+- Fold the bottom of the coat to meet the bottom edge of the pocket.

-- Fold the top of the body down to the top edge of the pocket, making it the same size* as the pocket.
+- Fold the top of the coat to meet the top edge of the pocket, making it the same size* as the pocket.

-- Turn the pocket over and insert the folded garment.
+- Turn the pocket over and tuck the folded garment in the pocket.